dynamicslab/pysindy/README.rst

-sindy
+PySINDy
 =========

 |travis| |codecov|

-**sindy** is a sparse regression package with several implementations for Sparse Identification of Nonlinear Dynamical systems (SINDy).
+**PySINDy** is a sparse regression package with several implementations for Sparse Identification of Nonlinear Dynamical systems (SINDy).

 Installation
 ------------